-A parity error can only occur if the module is setup with parity on (see Setup).
+A parity error can only occur if the module is setup for 'even' or 'odd' parity.
 Usually a parity error results from a bit error caused by interference on the communications line.
 Random parity errors are usually overcome by simply repeating the command.
 If too many errors occur, the communications channel may have to be improved or a slower baud rate may be used.